srikantcoder/sleek-server/README.md

-# sleek-backend
+# sleek-server
-Backend service implementation of the Sleek Cashback application
+#### Backend service implementation of the Sleek Cashback application

 The service exposes following APIs:
-1. /deals : API to retrieve available deals at any moment of time The deals are returned as an array of json objects with following schema:
+1. `/deals` : API to retrieve available deals at any moment of time The deals are returned as an array of json objects with following schema:
   	```
 	{